Gina Cody: Early life and education

 Cody was born in Iran in 1956.
-Her father owned a boy's high school, where she would teach during the summer.
+Her father owned a boy's high school, where she taught during the summer.
 Her three brothers became engineers, while her sister became a dentist.
 In 1978, Cody completed a Bachelor of Science degree in structural engineering at Aryamehr University of Technology (now called Sharif University of Technology).

 Cody left Iran for Canada in 1979 with $2,000.
 At this point, her brother had completed a Bachelor's of Engineering at Concordia University in Montreal, and arranged for her to meet with the engineering professor Cedric Marsh.
-Through this meeting, Cody received a scholarship in engineering to attend Concordia University in Montreal, where she completed a master's degree in engineering in 1981.
+Through this meeting, Cody received a scholarship in engineering to attend Concordia, where she completed a master's degree in engineering in 1981.

 In 1989, Cody became the first woman in Canada to earn a PhD in building engineering, also from Concordia.

 Career

 Following her PhD, Cody moved to Toronto, where she worked for a year on provincial building codes for Ontario's Ministry of Housing (now the Ministry of Municipal Affairs and Housing).
 She then moved to the private sector, where she performed tower crane inspections at Construction Control Inc. (CCI), an Ontario-based engineering consulting company, making her the first woman to climb Toronto construction cranes as an inspector.
 She worked her way up through CCI to become its president.

 Cody eventually became the executive chair and principal shareholder of CCI Group Inc. She sold CCI Group Inc. and retired in 2016.
 Following a 2016 merger, the CCI Group Inc. now operates as McIntosh Perry Consulting Engineers.

-In 2018, Cody made an historic $15-million gift to the Concordia University faculty she had twice graduated from, which was renamed the Gina Cody School of Engineering and Computer Science.
+In 2018, Cody made a $15-million gift to the Concordia University faculty she had twice graduated from, which was renamed the Gina Cody School of Engineering and Computer Science.
 It is the first engineering and computer science faculty in Canada and one of the first in the world named after a woman.
-Her support fosters gender equity, diversity and inclusion through 100 undergraduate and 40 graduate entrance scholarships across the faculty.
+Her contribution supports measures to increase the presence of women in STEM and funds 100 undergraduate and 40 graduate entrance scholarships across the faculty.
 In addition, it supports the Canada Excellence Research Chair in Smart and Resilient Cities and Communities, and enables the next-generation work of three new research chairs – in the internet of things, artificial intelligence, and industry 4.0.

 Cody became co-chancellor of Concordia University on May 1, 2024, alongside fellow alumnus Jonathan Wener.
 She commenced a three-year term as chancellor on January 1, 2025.